Healthy Raven ZZ Plant (Zamioculcas zamiifolia 'Raven') in medium, also known as Raven ZZ Plant

 Cactus, All Purpose, Pon, Perlite, Epiphytic

-Use Cactus, All Purpose, Pon, Perlite, Epiphytic so water moves through the root zone quickly and does not sit around the roots.
+Use Cactus, All Purpose, Pon, Perlite, Epiphytic so water moves through the root zone quickly instead of lingering.

 🧩 Difficulty